minagawah/express-react-svelte-webcomponent/README.md

 A website with similar composition is found at:
 [Demo](http://tokyo800.herokuapp.com/)

-Express app serving several routes the view templates for which are bundled by Webpack's HTML Webpack Plugin.
+Express app serving several routes, and their view templates are bundled by Webpack's HTML Webpack Plugin.
 Two routes are reserved for React and Svelte apps, the paths being `/pizza` and `/nacho` respectively.
 For the ordinary Express pages,